 - Instructor observes or learns of an academic integrity violation.

 - Instructor communicates with the student or meets face-to-face to discuss the alleged violation.
-You do not necessarily have to meet face to face with the student but you must make it clear exactly what violation you are charging them with.
-Additionally, you should make efforts answer their questions related to the charge and/or meet with them if requested.
+You should be very clear regarding what the violation is and make a good faith effort to answer their questions related to the charge.
+If the student request to meet regarding the matter you should make a good faith effort to accommodate that request.
 Acceptable correspondence with students can be done in person, on the phone or using zoom or other similar platforms.